codingconcepts/albert/README.md

 Albert is a simple, scalable and platform agnostic chaos monkey.

-There are only two components, both hooked together using the wonderful NATS messaging platform:
+There are only two components, an orchestrator and an agent.
+The orchestrator publishes commands to the agents and the agents execute kill requests against processes or Docker images etc. on the machines they're running on.
+Both are hooked together using the wonderful NATS messaging platform.

 ### Dependencies